-Auditing is a branch of accounting that investigates organizations for mismanagement of funds.
-Senior auditors manage staff auditors and oversee the entire auditing process for different companies, which includes analyzing statements for errors, omissions, and other discrepancies.
-Most corporations prefer to hire senior auditors with a master’s degree in accounting, business, or related fields.
+Auditing is the branch of accounting that investigates organizations for mismanagement of funds.
+Senior auditors manage staff auditors and oversee the entire auditing process for different companies, including analyzing statements for errors, omissions, and other discrepancies.
+Most corporations prefer to hire senior auditors with a master's degree in accounting, business, or a related field.

 - Financial Manager

-Financial managers ensure their organization has up-to-date finances by preparing financial reports, managing investments, and working with executives to develop short- and long-term goals.
-They also study market reports to determine potential areas of expansion.
-Many employers hire financial managers who have earned a master’s degree in accounting or related field, such as business administration or economics.
+Financial managers prepare financial reports, manage investments, and work with executives to develop short-term and long-term goals.
+They also study market reports to determine potential areas for expansion.
+Many employers hire financial managers with a master's degree in accounting or a related field, such as business administration or economics.

 Careers for MBA Graduates in Finance

-Personal financial advisers consult with individual clients about their personal investments, mortgages, taxes, and/or retirement/estate planning.
-Because each client has different needs, financial advisers tailor their advice based on individual circumstances.
-Advisers who earn a master’s degree and certification in their field are well-positioned for advancement opportunities.
+Personal financial advisors consult with individual clients about their investments, mortgages, taxes, and retirement/estate planning.
+Financial advisors tailor their advice based on individual circumstances.
+Advisors with a master's degree and certification are well-positioned for advancement opportunities.

 Senior investment associates sell investments, insurance, financial services, and financial tools.
-Most work for mutual funds, banks, or insurance service providers, and are required to earn passing scores on the Series 6 and 7 exams from the Securities and Exchange Commission and the Financial Industry Regulatory Authority.
-Most employers prefer to hire candidates with a master’s degree in finance.
+Most work for mutual funds, banks, or insurance service providers.
+Most of these associates must earn passing scores on the Series 6 and 7 exams offered by the Securities and Exchange Commission and the Financial Industry Regulatory Authority.
+Many employers prefer to hire candidates with a master's degree in finance.

 - Senior Financial Analyst

 Financial analysts consult with businesses and individuals regarding stocks, bonds, and other types of investments.
 Senior financial analysts manage analyst teams, delegate tasks, review financial reports, and deliver presentations to executive-level employees.
-A master’s degree in finance or a related field — such as accounting or economics — is preferable for this career path.
+A master's degree in finance or a related field is ideal for this career path.